Generation War: Reception in Poland

 Many Polish viewers were outraged at the depiction of Poles as anti-semites.
-Tygodnik Powszechny described the film as "falsification of history" in depicting all Poles as fanatical anti-semites, even more so than the Germans who are shown as "basically good people" misled by the Nazis.
+Tygodnik Powszechny described the film as "falsification of history".
+The paper said that the production depicted all Poles as fanatical anti-semites, even more so than the Germans who are shown as "basically good people" misled by the Nazis.
 Critics stated that the screenwriters sought to slander the Polish anti-Nazi resistance underground army Armia Krajowa, which is shown in the film as rabidly anti-semitic.
 In fact, the Armia Krajowa had a branch called Żegota devoted to the rescue of Jews from the Holocaust in Poland carried out by the Germans.
 The Polish ambassador in Austria, Jerzy Marganski, and the Polish embassy in Germany sent a letter of complaint to the German broadcaster ZDF pointing out that the Armia Krajowa had Jewish members, and that Poles constituted one-quarter of the Righteous Among the Nations honored at Yad Vashem.
 The broadcaster issued a statement that it was regrettable that the role of Polish characters had been interpreted as unfair and hurtful: "The deeds and responsibility of the Germans should in no way be relativized."

 Poland's largest daily newspaper Gazeta Wyborcza published a review under the title "Who can explain to the Germans that the Armia Krajowa was not the SS?"
 The critic said the movie was the newest of a genre of German poor-quality historical films seeking sympathy for Nazi Germany.
 Their recipe, he wrote, "tastes like a western movie, but in the background waves a flag with a swastika."

 The Polish ambassador to the US, Ryszard Schnepf, sent a written complaint to Music Box, who had bought the US rights to the series.
-He was supported by the director of the Polish Institute of National Remembrance, Łukasz Kamiński, who feared that people who were unfamiliar with European history may be led to believe that Armia Krajowa members were all antisemitic.
+He was supported by the director of the Polish state organisation the Institute of National Remembrance, Łukasz Kamiński, who said he feared that people who were unfamiliar with European history may be led to believe that Armia Krajowa members were all antisemitic.
 Plans to broadcast the series in the UK led to a demonstration by Polish activists in London.

 The Polish ambassador to the UK, Witold Sobków, criticized the movie in The Huffington Post.